What makes a good puzzle?

 Puzzles can range from a few pence (stocking filler string puzzles) to tens of thousands of pounds (Berrocal anybody?).
 Does this mean a cheap puzzle is inferior to an expensive one?
 Far from it as many of the other factors above come into play.
 A cheap button hole puzzle can leave people scratching their heads for hours and be the talk of a party.
 On the other hand a Stickman Borg Box can create a gasp of excitement when seen and many enjoy just sitting and appreciating the beauty and design (or perhaps they’re scared to death to try and reassemble it if they do get it apart!).
 Obviously, affordability is important and will be the deciding factor as to whether a puzzle gets added to a collection.
 Some collectors like to save for one very special piece and stick to collecting more affordable puzzles.

 Many metagrobologist like to collect a particular designer’s pieces such as Stewart Coffin, Robert Yarger or even Wil Strijbos, for example.
-Again, price and availability will affect your choice of designer and you may need to play a patient ‘waiting game’ in order to obtain pieces that are no longer in production or that were from a limited run.
+Again, price and availability will affect your choice of designer and you may need to play a patient ‘waiting game’ in order to obtain good pieces that are no longer in production or that were from a limited run.

 Manufacturer & Maker

 Mass produced puzzles can vary immensely in quality.
-Anyone who has bought a Bits and Pieces puzzle will attest to this, some are good, others are very poor!
+Anyone who has bought a good Bits and Pieces puzzle will attest to this, some are good, others are very poor!
 Individual puzzle makers though are more consistent with their quality and offer puzzles at a very reasonable price when you consider the time and build quality.
 Eric Fuller for example carefully chooses the pieces he wishes to reproduce and limits to the number to perhaps 30-40 pieces per design.
 The quality is always excellent and the puzzles often increase in value after release.

 Build quality & tolerances